gerardet46/dmenukey/README.md

 printf "prl\npower\nreboot\nlock" | dmenukey
 ```
 will set p for poweroff, r for reboot, ...
 This keys can be displayed in a hint
-setting the option in `config.h` or `-h 0/1` to enable/disable this option.
+setting the option in `config.h` or `-H 0/1` to enable/disable this option.

 Allowed keys are these one that doesn't require another key to put them.
 For example, % symbol
 is not a valid key but SPC yes.
 Btw, you can set a character to replace SPC in the hint to